safdar-azeem/vue-graphql-ts-boilerplate/docs/vlite3/component-index.md

 # vlite3 — Complete Component & Docs Index

 Single entry point for AI agents and developers.
-Find any vlite3 / ERP UI doc from this file — do not hunt folder by folder.
+Find any vlite3 UI doc from this file — do not hunt folder by folder.

 **Import pattern:**